18F/18f.gsa.gov/_join/index.md

 Each GS grade level contains a series of 10 steps, and new GS employees are usually hired at step 1 of a GS grade.
 However, in special circumstances, agencies may authorize a higher step rate for a newly-appointed federal employee based on a [special need of the agency or superior qualifications of the prospective employee](https://www.opm.gov/policy-data-oversight/pay-leave/pay-administration/fact-sheets/superior-qualifications-and-special-needs-pay-setting-authority/).

-The annual salary cap for all GS employees is $160,300 per year.
+The annual salary cap for all GS employees is $161,900 per year.
 You cannot be offered more than this under any circumstance.

 **The [GS salary calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2016/general-schedule-gs-salary-calculator/) shows how level, step, and locality affect compensation.**

-#### Raises or bonuses
+#### Raises and bonuses

 Step increases are the most common kind of raise for GS employees, and the waiting period depends on the step.
 Steps two, three, and four have a one-year period for step increases.
 Steps five, six, and seven are two years.
 Steps eight, nine, and ten are three years.
 So if you come in at step one, the following year you will be a step two.
 If you come in at a step six, it will take two years to be a step seven.